davepinch/pinchy.cc/content/topics/people/h/henry-david-thoreau/milky-way/this-whole-earth-which-we-inhabit-is-but-a-point-in-space.md

 but a point in space of: Earth
 citation: >-
   Milky Way.
 (2023, February 25). *Wikiquote*.
 Retrieved December 30, 2023 from https://en.wikiquote.org/w/index.php?title=Milky_Way&oldid=3255444.
+loneliness of: Milky Way
+milky way of: Henry David Thoreau point of space of: Earth
 type: quote
 yonder of: star
 tags:
-  - Henry David Thoreau
   - quote
   - life
-  - Milky Way
 ---
 Quote found in C.C.
 Gaither “Astronomically Speaking: A Dictionary of Quotations on Astronomy and Physics”, p.
 194.